jorop/landscaping-docs/docs/landcover.md

 ## Get it from the web

 Landscaping is designed to work with OpenStreetMap Data Extracts from Geofabrik.
 [Download](https://download.geofabrik.de/) the Shapefiles from your country and extract the zip-file.
+For the example files please download the Shapefiles from `Austria` in Europe.

 ## Importing Shapefiles